junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 So much for negotiating.

 "Everything."
-Castiel answers, as his eyes brightening up.
+Castiel answers, as his eyes brighten up.

 The clouds roll and toss over the fake-sky, the sunshine and bright day turns into a dark gloomy afternoon before a fierce storm coming in.
-Flashes fly across the sky, thunders drum on the sky and ground.
+Flashes fly across the sky, thunders drumming over the horizon.
+The whole ground shaking.

 Dean has a feeling the trembling ground is not just in this Achilles's Heaven chamber, but vibrates through every inch in Heaven.

 "You found the most unholy place and contaminated yourself with it."
 Raphael condemns, her voice thin against the wind and thunder.
 She has a long golden angel blade held out in her right hand.
-The blade has spiral edges like a demon goat.
+The blade has spiral edges like a goat horn from one of those medieval biblical paintings.

 Castiel is unmoved by the menace of the blade.
-He holds out a hand and grabs Raphael on the throat, holding her off the ground in the air as easy as holding a book.
+He holds out a hand and grabs Raphael on the throat, holding her off the ground, hanging in the air as easy as squeezing a fly.

+Raphael manages to scratch his arm with the archangel blade, but Cas shows no sign of noticing any of the tiny scratches.
+Raphael's eyes widen with uncertainty.

 The war is finished before it even begins.

-"I could kill you with a snap," Cas says with his low grave voice, black goo drops from his fingertips onto Raphael's throat, sinking under the suit coat his vessel is wearing.
+"I could kill you with a snap," Cas informs the archangel with his low grave voice, black goo drops from his fingertips onto Raphael's throat, sinking under the armor his vessel is wearing.

-Raphael still has that burning fury in her eyes, but the archangel does not have any chance overturning the table, so she is wise enough to not even bother trying.
+Raphael still has the remnant of burning fury in her eyes, but the flame is turning into charred ash by each minute.
+The archangel does not have any chance overturning the table, so she is wise enough to not even bother trying.

 "What do you want to do then?"
 Raphael challenges.